eTutor-plus-plus/dke-dispatcher/README.md

 Discuss before finishing the feature and merging it back to develop.

 ## Setup
-For the setup, you need to install some legacy jars and create the databases.
+For the setup, you need to install some legacy jars, set-up the database and install the dependency to the [objects-project](https://github.com/eTutor-plus-plus/objects).
 Those steps are necessary, independent of the module you are intending to use.
 Additionally, the different modules may also require some configurations.